-When chosen for an interview, you will hear from the employer directly or from the Career Development Centre via e-mail.
+When chosen for an interview, you will hear from the employer directly via e-mail or phone.
 Be sure to check your @ucalgary e-mail account daily.
 Since employers may contact you directly, ensure that your e-mail address and voice mail message are professional.
 If you receive an e-mail interview request from the Career Development Centre, you will also receive instructions to sign-up online through Elevate.
 You must accept an interview request until you have accepted another position.
 Please notify the Career Development Centre immediately if you need to decline an interview.